 - If you are under the age of 18, you may be eligible for an additional credit of up to $5,003 or a total credit of up to $13,579.

 However, in order to qualify for these supplemental credits, no one must have claimed child care or attendant care expenses for you.
 If you claimed attendant care expenses on your own return, the amount of your supplemental credit may also be reduced.
 Review this link from the CRA for more detailed information.

 Claiming the DTC for a Dependent

-To claim all or a portion of a qualifying dependent’s DTC, enter the amount not claimed by the dependent on line 318 of your Schedule 1.
-Ensure you note the dependent’s name, social insurance number and relationship to you so the CRA can reference both returns.
+- To claim all or a portion of a qualifying dependent’s DTC, enter the amount not claimed by the dependent on line 31800 of your tax return.
+Ensure you note the dependent’s name, social insurance number, and relationship to you so the CRA can reference both returns.

-Similarly, if your spouse or common-law partner qualifies for the DTC but doesn’t need all of the credit, the remaining credit may be transferred to you.
-Note these credits on line 326 along with any other transfers from your spouse or common-law partner.
+Similarly, if your spouse or common-law partner qualify for the DTC but doesn’t need all of the credit, the remaining credit may be transferred to you.
+Note these credits on line 32600 along with any other transfers from your spouse or common-law partner.

 You can easily and conveniently view the status of your DTC online using the CRA My Account service.
 Through My Account, you can view your DTC, amend your past returns, and view notices, assessments, reassessments and other pertinent information.

 To sign up for the CRA My Account online service, you must provide your social insurance number, date of birth, current postal code and information from your last tax return to prove your identity.